jamowei/secure-wireguard-implementation/README.md

 Here are our first rules we need before we start ufw:
 -  `sudo ufw default deny incoming` - denys all incoming traffic by default
--  `sudo ufw allow 22/tcp` - allow ssh connection
+-  `sudo ufw allow 22/tcp comment ssh` - allow ssh connection

 Now we can start ufw by `sudo ufw enable`.

 ## DNSCrypt ##

-*UFW*: Run `ufw allow proto udp from 127.0.0.1 port 53`
+*UFW*: Run `ufw allow proto udp from 127.0.0.1 port 53 comment localhost to dns` If you want other clients on your local network to use the dns proxy, you have run `ufw allow proto udp from <network> port 53 comment network to dns`

 Installing this on the server allows full ownership over DNS traffic both for your Wireguard client/s and the local network.
 Your DNS traffic will be forwarded to DNSCrypt which will in turn facilitate DNSSEC and the encryption of DNS requests.